 Interestingly, the Supreme Court of Ohio has a very light docket from now until the end of this year.
 It is hearing oral argument on only one day in November, and two days in December.
 This calendar was set and made public well before O’Neill’s announcements.

 Normally, when a justice recuses from a case, Chief Justice O’Connor selects an appellate judge to sit in that person’s stead.
 That has already happened a number of times this year, and is not uncommon, but to recuse on all cases from now until February 7, 2018 is uncommon.
-It is exciting for appellate judges to get a call to sit on the state high court (I got to do it one time when I was an appellate judge), but I suspect this is going to be an unprecedented use of appellate judges.
+It is exciting for appellate judges to get a call to sit on the state high court (I got to do it one time when I was an appellate judge), but I suspect this is going to be an unusual work-out for appellate judges.
 One other problem is that if a particularly controversial case is argued, and the decision is 4-3, having an appellate sub on that case could put an asterisk by any precedent established in that case.

 In any event, these are the issues being argued in the cases remaining in 2017: